KasparEtter/ef1p/pages/email/email.md

 {% include_relative generated/applications-proof-of-inclusion.embedded.svg %}
 <figcaption markdown="span">
-In order to verify that the green leaf is included in the root, a verifier needs to know only the hashes and positions of the blue nodes.
+In order to verify that the green leaf is included in the root, a verifier needs to know only the hashes and the positions of the blue nodes.
 </figcaption>
 </figure>